hazjay-00/Wastewater-Digital-Twin/README.md

   v) Data Export: Capability to download current simulation scenarios into .CSV logs for laboratory record-keeping.

-Iterative Evolution & Version Progression:
+Iterative Evolution and Version Progression:

   i) Version 1 (v1): Minimal proof-of-concept with 4 basic inputs and a single Random Forest regressor.